 Strategic risk assessment is part of the strategic planning process within the Group.
-At Wärtsilä, strategic risks are defined as potentially having a long-term impact on the business.
+At Wärtsilä, a risk is defined as a strategic risk if it has the potential for imposing a long-term impact on the business.

 Business environment risks

-The business cycles in the global economy and in our customer's industries influence the demand for our products, as well as our financial position and operating result.
-The flexible multi-product manufacturing model based on capacity outsourcing, together with a stable business mix with a large share of sales deriving from Services, brings Wärtsilä certain stability in a cyclical market.
-Important economic matters that indirectly affect Wärtsilä, its clients, and suppliers include inter alia, the liquidity and solvency of the financial institutions - and thus not only their capability but also their willingness to extend credit, the counter cyclical stimulus programmes adopted by governments - especially in the power and infrastructure sectors, the enhanced activities of multilateral institutions such as the IFC, the availability of export credit schemes and guarantees, and other such factors.
-However, the relatively large order book gives Wärtsilä time to adapt to market conditions.
+Business cycles in the global economy, and in customer industries, influence the demand for Wärtsilä's products, as well as its financial condition and operating result.
+The flexible manufacturing model based on capacity outsourcing, together with a stable business mix with a large share of sales deriving from Services, provides Wärtsilä with a certain level of stability in a cyclical market.
+Important economic matters that indirectly affect Wärtsilä, its clients, and suppliers include inter alia, the liquidity and solvency of financial institutions, and thus not only their capability but also their willingness to extend credit, the counter cyclical stimulus programmes adopted by governments – especially in the power and infrastructure sectors, the enhanced activities of multilateral institutions, such as the International Finance Corporation, the availability of export credit schemes and guarantees, and other such factors.
+However, Wärtsilä’s relatively large order book gives the company time to adapt to changes in market conditions.

 Market and customer risks